 For the night

-- Café De Kroon – Great bar and restaurant that’s located on the first floor of the building from where you have a wonderful view over Rembrandtplein.
+- Café De Kroon – Great bar and restaurant from where you have a wonderful view over Rembrandtplein.
 On Friday and Saturday nights the tables make place for the dance floor so make sure to put on your dance shoes!

 Hope you found these tips useful.

 Please feel free to leave me some tips of your own in a comment below!

 December 11, 2018